Meherrin in Lunenburg County, Virginia — The American South (Mid-Atlantic)

 Because of their efforts to help the local black community, the Buehlers were ostracized by their neighbors.
 Despite the harassment, Mr. Buehler continued to teach and work in the black community, gaining fame for himself along the way.
 In 1883 he was asked to preach in Doswelltown, near Meherrin.
 He acted on the offer, moving his school and church to Doswelltown.
 This was the first black church to own its own parsonage and cemetery.

-took in many children from Prince Edward County when the schools there were closed, organizing extra classes.
-In 1963, when the school’s main teacher, Mrs. Rahab Jackson, retired, economic pressure caused the school to be closed, but the church continued to flourish, celebrating its 100th anniversary in 1983.
+Shortly after the move Buehlers poor health caused him to retire.
+A series of preachers succeeded him, and the church continued to grow.
+In 1892 the Sunday school had 106 members and the Christian Day School 54 pupils.
+The Christian Day School took in many children from Prince Edward County when the schools there were closed, organizing extra classes.
+In 1963, when the schools main teacher, Mrs. Rahab Jackson, retired, economic pressure caused the school to be closed, but the church continued to flourish, celebrating its 100th anniversary in 1983.

-Erected by Civil Rights in Education Heritage Trail®.
+Erected by Civil Rights in Education Heritage Trailฎ.
 (Marker Number 22.)

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 37° 6.137′ N, 78° 20.93′ W. Marker was in Meherrin, Virginia, in Lunenburg County.
-Marker was on Free State Road (County Route 630) 0.4 miles east of Payne Lane, on the right when traveling east.
+It was on Free State Road (County Route 630) 0.4 miles east of Payne Lane, on the right when traveling east.
 Touch for map.
 Marker was in this post office area: Meherrin VA 23954, United States of America.
 Touch for directions.

 More about this marker.
 On the left are two photos with the captions:

-"(Above) The congregation of St. Matthew’s Lutheran Church in 1920."
+"(Above) The congregation of St. Matthews Lutheran Church in 1920."

-"(Below) St. Matthew’s Lutheran Church as it stands today."
+"(Below) St. Matthews Lutheran Church as it stands today."

 Related marker.
 Click here for another marker that is related to this marker.
 New Marker At This Location also titled "St. Matthew's Lutheran Church Christian Day School".

-4. Civil Rights in Education Heritage Trail® Map
+4. Civil Rights in Education Heritage Trailฎ Map

 Appomattox County